A note on the topology of irreducible ${\rm SO}(3)$-manifolds: Introduction

 For $n=5$ there is another embedding of $\SOg(3)$ into $\SOg(5)$ besides the standard one (see \cite{ABBF11}): Identify $\RR^5$ as a vector space with the space $\Sym_0(\RR^3)$ of symmetric trace free endomorphisms of $\RR^3$.
 Then for $h \in \SOg(3)$ and $X \in \Sym_0(\RR^3)$ we set $\rho(h)X:= hXh^{-1}$.
 This defines the \emph{irreducible embedding}

 It is now easy to see that $\rho(h)$ preserves the standard metric on $\RR^5$, which makes $\rho$ a map into $\SOg(5)$.
 It is clear that, as representations, the standard embedding and the irreducible embedding of $\SOg(3)$ into $\SOg(5)$ are not equivalent.

-An oriented $5$-dimensional vector bundle over a CW-complex admits an \emph{irreducible $\SOg(3)$-structure} if its structure group can be reduced from $\SOg(5)$ to $\SOg(3)$, where $\SOg(3)$ is irreducible embedded into $\SOg(5)$.
-From Theorem \ref{TABBFStructure} it follows that the existence of an irreducible $\SOg(3)$--manifold $M$ is equivalent to the existence of an irreducible $\SOg(3)$--structure of the tangent bundle of $M$. \end{rem}
+An irreducible $\SOg(3)$--manifold is an $\SOg(3)$--structure with respect to the embedding $\rho$. \end{rem}

 {\bf Historical remark.} First steps were made in \cite{Bobienski2006} and later in \cite{ABBF11}.
 The author of \cite[Theorem 1.4]{Bobienski2006} claimed that an irreducible $\SOg(3)$-structure exists if and only if the manifold admits a standard $\SOg(3)$-structure and the first Pontryagin class is divisible by $5$.
 However in \cite[Example 3.1]{ABBF11} it was shown that the symmetric space $\SUg(3)/\SOg(3)$ does not have a standard $\SOg(3)$-structure, but it admits an irreducible $\SOg(3)$-structure.
 Nevertheless in \cite{Bobienski} M. Bobienski reports that the proof of Theorem 1.4 in \cite{Bobienski2006} should work if one assumes the manifold is spin.
-Indeed we will prove in section \ref{SSpinCase} that this is true, but we will use a different approach as in \cite{Bobienski2006} (Bobienski tries to compare the Moore-Postnikov towers of the irreducible and the standard representation of $\SOg(3)$, where in this article we apply the methods of E. Thomas directly to this special case).
+Indeed we will prove in section \ref{SPostnikovTower} that this is true, but we will use a different approach as in \cite{Bobienski2006} (Bobienski tries to compare the Moore-Postnikov towers of the irreducible and the standard representation of $\SOg(3)$, where in this article we apply the methods of E. Thomas directly to this special case).
 In \cite[Theorem 3.2]{ABBF11} the authors prove some necessary conditions for the existence of an irreducible $\SOg(3)$-structure on a $5$-manifold, using a special characterization of the tangent bundle.
-We will generalize this in Proposition \ref{PNeccessaryConditions} for oriented $5$-dimensional vector bundles over an arbitrary CW-complex.